Token Sale

 Progress & Operational Details

-According to the National Wind Energy Association (ANEV), Italy installed a new net wind power capacity of 471 MW in 2021.
-Cumulative installed capacity at the end of 2021 reached 11.1 GW – all land-based, including decommissioning and repowering.
-The trend of annual and cumulative capacity in 2010-2021.
-According to the national TSO, TERNA, around 240 MW of small wind plants (plant size lower than 200 KW) should be added to the cumulated capacity.
+According to the National Wind Energy Association (ANEV), Italy installed a new net wind power capacity of 459 MW in 2022, including the first offshore capacity, consisting of 30 MW at Beleolico Park.
+This brings the cumulative installed capacity at the end of 2022 to 11.5 GW, including decommissioning and repowering.
+The trend of annual and cumulative capacity between the years 2010- 2022 is depicted in Figure 1.
+Around 300 MW of small wind plants (plant size lower than 200 KW) should be added to the cumulated capacity.

 National RDD Priorities and Budget